-- Beenleigh Road and Nursery Avenue black spot project project plan (PDF - 1.9Mb)
+- Beenleigh Road and Nursery Avenue black spot project plan (PDF - 1.9Mb)

-- Beenleigh Road and Nursery Avenue black spot project project plan (Word - 1.3Mb).
+- Beenleigh Road and Nursery Avenue black spot project plan (Word - 1.3Mb).

 Beenleigh Road service road access changes

-To accommodate the signalisation of the intersection and ensure the safety of all road users, the eastern end of the Beenleigh Road service road will be converted into a cul-de-sac.
-However, a new access point, mid-way between Nursery Avenue and Datura Street, will be constructed as part of the project.
-In addition, a new U-turn movement will be permitted at the existing signalised intersection of Beenleigh Road and Bonemill Road.
+To accommodate the signalisation of the intersection and ensure the safety of all road users, the eastern end of the Beenleigh Road service road was converted into a cul-de-sac.
+A new access point, mid-way between Nursery Avenue and Datura Street, has been constructed as part of the project.
+In addition, a new U-turn movement is permitted at the existing signalised intersection of Beenleigh Road and Bonemill Road.
 This will provide local access in and out of the service road to Beenleigh Road in both directions.

-Council had identified 22 street trees to be removed as part of the project.
-This involves removing vegetation from the verge between Beenleigh Road and the service road, as well as the eastern corner of the Nursery Avenue and Beenleigh Road intersection.
-To offset vegetation removal, Council is planning to plant 58 trees (45 litre equivalent) in the project vicinity and local area, in accordance with Council's policies and relevant legislative requirements.
+To facilitate the upgrade, Council removed 23 street trees including vegetation from the verge between Beenleigh Road and the service road, as well as the eastern corner of the Nursery Avenue and Beenleigh Road intersection.
+To offset vegetation removal, Council is planting 66 trees (45 litre equivalent) in the project vicinity and local area, in accordance with Council's policies and relevant legislative requirements.

 If you would like more information about this project, you can:

 - phone the project team on 1800 669 416 during business hours

 - phone Council on 07 3403 8888 outside of business hours

 - email the project team